 How to Enroll

-Explore the Additional Ways to Graduate Directory online or with a guidance counselor at your current high school
+Explore the Transfer Schools Guide online or with a school counselor at your current high school.

 As you look through it, keep a list of the schools that best fit your needs.
 Then contact the schools that you're interested in to set up a visit and learn about your options.
 Use the Find a School tool to get each school's contact info: